lucylow/Covid_Control/README.md

 Combination of multiple single agent treatments

-Dec 15 2020 is an updated list of 22 of the most-talked-about treatments for the coronavirus. https://www.nytimes.com/interactive/2020/science/coronavirus-drugs-treatments.html
+List of 22 of the most-talked-about treatments for the coronavirus. https://www.nytimes.com/interactive/2020/science/coronavirus-drugs-treatments.html